 At 4 years old, Cindy was given a hand-me-down Kodak Brownie and a roll of film and promptly used most of the roll of film on blurry pictures of a neighborhood cat.
 Ever since, she has looked at the world as if through the viewfinder of a camera.

 Cindy’s creative education and training uniquely spans from before computers and digital technology were used by creative professionals until now.
-She was in the last wave of graduates in a pre-computer graphic design program at Chabot College in Hayward, California where she earned my Associate of Arts degree in Commercial Art.
+She was in the last wave of graduates in a pre-computer graphic design program at Chabot College in Hayward, California where she earned her Associate of Arts degree in Commercial Art.
 She got the benefit of learning how to do everything “old school” (including learning her way around a darkroom).

 Cindy also has a Bachelor of Arts degree in Art History from Mills College in Oakland, California.